-Part I of the draft Addendum did identify that one of the Ecological Objectives of the program is to contribute to maintaining and improving water quality for focal species, followed by a set of water quality indicators regarding temperature, quantity, flows, dissolved gas, and toxic contaminants - tracking whether the potential impacts of toxic contaminants on focal fish species are considered in project development and implementation.
-Draft 2020 Addendum at 22, 23 (to be finalized later in 2020).
+Part I of the 2020 Addendum did identify that one of the Ecological Objectives of the program is to contribute to maintaining and improving water quality for focal species, while another is to provide flows of suitable quantity and quality through the mainstem, followed by a set of water quality indicators regarding temperature, quantity, flows, and dissolved gas.
+2020 Addendum, Part I, at 23, 25, 26-27.
 Establishing these objectives and indicators is also intended to address broader recommendations from the Oregon Department of Fish and Wildlife and Washington Department of Fish and Wildlife to track habitat restoration in terms of improvements in water quality and quantity.

 The Council received a recommendation from the Kalispel Tribe of Indians to include the 110 percent dissolved gas standard for Albeni Falls Dam set by the State of Idaho.
-The Council did so in Part I of the Draft 2020 Addendum, at 23-24 (to be finalized later in 2020).
+The Council did so in Part I of the 2020 Addendum, at 27.